 E. The trainer shall be responsible to see that no prohibited substance is in any horse under his or her care, consistent with Chapter 11, regardless of when the horse was obtained.
 The trainer is responsible for ensuring that recently obtained horses do not carry a prohibited substance in their systems during a programmed or qualifying race, even if that substance was administered prior to acquisition of the horse.

 F. The trainer of record shall be responsible for ensuring that no horse leaves the paddock after racing until the Commission has obtained a biological sample from the horse or the horse has been released from testing by the Judges.
-The trainer is also responsible for submitting any horse under his or her care to any pre- or post-race-testing, when such a test is requested by the State Veterinarian, the State Steward or any licensed official.
+The trainer is also responsible for submitting any horse under his or her care to any pre- or post-race-testing, when such a test is requested by the State Veterinarian, the State Steward, or any licensed official.

 Section 47.
 Nerved Horses